lenamiz/Maze-with-depth-first-search-algorithm-/README.md

 ## General info

-This is a pretty simple implementation of generating maze with depth-first search algorithm using backtracking method.
+This is a pretty simple implementation of generating a maze with depth-first search algorithm using backtracking method.
+Project consists of two classes of which _Maze.java_ contains the main method.

 Pseudocode (adopted from good old Wikipedia):